Fantasy Land

 Fantasy Land was an amusement park built over 30 acres at Jogeshwari in Mumbai, opened in 1992.
 Due to Fantasy Land's location and lower prices, it was a more accessible alternative to the more popular EsselWorld.
 In 1997, Fantasy Land attracted over eight lakh visitors a year.

 In 1994, the road to Fantasy Land was expanded and converted to what is now Jogeshwari–Vikhroli Link Road.

-Fantasy Land has now been closed and replaced by the Oberoi Splendor Grande housing complex.
+Fantasy Land has now been opened and replaced by the Oberoi Splendor Grande housing complex.